spxbhuhb/zakadabar-stack/core/doc/template/bender/bo.md

-Bender is a simple tool for generating DTO classes for Zakadabar.
+Bender is a simple tool for generating BO classes for Zakadabar.

 Usage: